 COMPENDIUM

-RESPONSES ON

 MECHANISMS ADOPTED BY STATES AND INTERNATIONAL ORGANIZATIONS IN RELATION TO NON-LEGALLY BINDING UNITED NATIONS INSTRUMENTS ON OUTER SPACE

-As at 4 April 2016
+As at 31 March 2017

 CONTENTS

-ITRODUCTION

--------------
+CONTENTS 2

+AUSTRALIA 3

+AUSTRIA 7

+CZECH REPUBLIC 23

+FRANCE 26

+GERMANY 35

+JAPAN 42

+SWITZERLAND 49

+THAILAND 51

+TURKEY 57

+LINITED KINGDOM OF GREAT BRITAIN AND NORTHERN IRELAND 59

 AUSTRALIA

-FRANCE

-GERMANY

-JAPAN

-SWITZERLAND

-THAILAND

-TURKEY

-UNITED KINGDOM OF GREAT BRITAIN AND NORTHERN IRELAND.

-INTRODUCTION

-A number of declarations, principles and recommendations on outer space have been developed by the Committee on the Peaceful Uses of Outer Space and its Subcommittees.
-Those non-legally binding instruments support the existing United Nations treaties on outer space, and have been adopted or recognized by the General Assembly in its various resolutions.
-With the development of space technology and an increase and diversification of space actors, it is a pressing necessity to consider safe and sustainable use of outer space.
-To address contemporary challenges in the peaceful exploration and use of outer space, it is necessary to gain a better understanding of non-legally binding instruments and related practices thereto.
-Hence, Japan proposed a new agenda item on general exchange of information on non-legally binding United Nations instruments on outer space and the related practices thereto in 2013.

-The objective of this compendium is to share information on specific measures taken by States and international organizations in relation to non-legally binding United Nations instruments on outer space as well as facilitate discussions on the contribution of these instruments to the exploration and use of outer space.

-The report outlines: Mechanisms that each State and international organization have adopted and a brief description of them.
-This report focuses on mechanisms developed and implemented by each State and international organization related to (1) Declaration on International Cooperation in the Exploration and Use of Outer Space for the Benefit and in the interest of All States, taking into Particular Account the Needs of Developing Countries (Space Benefit Declaration); (2) Principles Relating to Remote Sensing of the Earth from Outer Space; (3) Principles Relevant to the Use of Nuclear Power Sources in Outer Space; (4) Resolution 1721 B (XVI) of 20 December 1961 ((registration of launchings) International Cooperation in the peaceful uses of outer space); (5) Other non-legally binding instruments on outer space.

-As this report is a work in progress, it should not be considered as an exhaustive source of information on this topic.
-Members of UN COPUOS and international organizations are invited to complete their profile in the compendium and to provide information on each mechanism they have adopted

-based on the template developed.
-Ultimately, it is hoped that this document will provide a comprehensive reference to support UN COPUOS Members in their coordinated efforts towards appropriate implementation of these UN instruments.

-AUSTRALIA

 (1) Declaration on International Cooperation in the Exploration and Use of Outer space for the Benefit and in the Interest of All States, Taking into Particular Account the Needs of Developing Countries (Space Benefit Declaration)

 National mechanism(s)

 Space Activities Act 1998 and Space Activities Regulations 2001.

 Description

 The Space Activities Act 1998 and the Space Activities Regulations 2001 provide a legislative framework for the conduct of space operations.
 This includes a framework that enables space activities related to overseas participants in Australia and Australian participation overseas, provided the Act's requirements are complied with.
 The Department of Industry, Innovation and Science administers the provisions of the Government's legislative/administrative framework relating to civilian space activities.
 The department is responsible for coordinating with other Australian agencies to ensure civil space activities do not jeopardise public safety, property, the environment, Australia's national security, foreign policy or other obligations.
 It also implements related international obligations that Australia is party to.
 Australia also participates in bilateral agreements on an as needed basis.

-> References
+References

 http://space.gov.au

 (2) Principles Relating to Remote Sensing of the Earth from Outer Space

 National mechanism(s)

 Several Government organisations and partner agencies authorised by different legislation, work together to give effect to these Principles.

 Related legislation includes: